-Residential and transit land use types could have the greatest impact in expanding the canopy (Fig. 6).
+Vacant and transit land use types could have the greatest impact in expanding the canopy (Fig. 6).
 However, each of these land use types require different strategies to increase canopy.
 Residents could be encouraged to plant more through tree giveaways, ordinances that encourage preservation, or stormwater tax breaks for properties that have more canopy.
-Many transit properties are publicly owned and could therefore be the easiest to work with.
-The CRTI may be able to help apply for funding for tree plantings.
+Vacant properties can be great places to increase canopy and community spaces, but care needs to be taken to protect these investments in case these properties are eventually developed.